 How to Read Your Radiology Report

-Your doctor sometimes uses medical imaging to diagnose and treat diseases they think you may have.
-A radiologist is a doctor who supervises these exams, reads and interprets the images, and writes a report for your doctor.
+Your healthcare provider (usually a doctor, nurse practitioner, or physician assistant) sometimes uses medical imaging to diagnose and treat diseases they think you may have.
+A radiologist is a doctor who supervises these exams, reads and interprets the images, and writes a report for your healthcare provider.
 This report may contain complex words and information.
-If you have any questions, be sure to talk to your doctor or your radiologist.
+If you have any questions, be sure to talk to your provider or ask to speak to a radiologist.

 Electronic Health Records

-The radiologist writes the report for your doctor who ordered the exam.
-Typically, the report is sent to this doctor, who then delivers the results to you.
+The radiologist writes the report for your provider who ordered the exam.
+Typically, the radiologist sends the report to the person who ordered your test, who then delivers the results to you.

-Many patients can read their electronic health records online.
-Sometimes, these records include radiology reports.
+Many patients can now access their electronic health records online.
+These records include radiology reports.
 Online access to your health records may help you make more informed decisions about your healthcare.
 In addition, online access lets you share your radiology reports with other doctors electronically.
 This may increase the safety, quality, and efficiency of your care.